Super Lawyers - Badge

 They can only be given when the defendant acted with an evil motive or showed reckless and outrageous indifference to a highly unreasonable risk of harm.

-The Value of Your Slip and Fall Case
+What Is the Value of Your Slip and Fall Case?

 While slips and falls can happen almost anywhere in Chicago, certain conditions make them far more likely to occur.
 Below are frequent causes of slip and fall accidents, which may lead to claims against property or business owners.